TartanLlama/tartanllama.github.io/_posts/2018-01-18-passing-overload-sets.md

  - c++
 ---

 Passing functions to functions is becoming increasingly prevalent in C++.
 With common advice being to prefer algorithms to loops, new library features like `std::visit`, lambdas being incrementally beefed up[^1][^2] and C++ function programming talks consistently being given at conferences, it's something that almost all C++ programmers will need to do at some point.
-Unfortunately, passing overload sets to functions is not very well supported by the language.
+Unfortunately, passing overload sets or function templates to functions is not very well supported by the language.
 In this post I'll discuss a few solutions to this problem.

 ## An example